giellalt/giellalt.github.io/proof/gramcheck/index.md

 # Grammar checker documentation

+## Overview of available grammar checkers

+- [Grammar checker overview](GramcheckOverview.html) — Overview of all grammar checkers grouped by maturity.

 ## Release procedure

 - It is [the same release procedure as for spellers](../SpellerReleaseProcedures.html), except that the tag prefix is `grammar-` instead of `speller-`.